code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Jumps_to_reach_end.md

 index=5, Good
 index=6, This is last index and not jump is needed.                     //Index=6 is bad
 ```
-  - *2.* Modify backtracking algorithm, such that the recursive step first checks if the index is known (GOOD / BAD).
+  - *2.* Modify above backtracking algorithm, such that the recursive step first checks if the index is known (GOOD / BAD).
     - If it is known then return True / False.
 Otherwise perform the backtracking steps as before.
     - Once value of the current index is determined, store in dpArray.
 - **Complexity**